 While Champagne may seem oddly celebratory to pair with fried chicken, in fact the flavor profiles of both complement each other perfectly.
-Champagne has a toasty biscuit flavor that mixes well with the fried coating on the chicken.
+Champagne is a great food wine.
+It has a toasty biscuit flavor that mixes well with the fried coating on the chicken.
 Likewise, the fizzy bubbles and acidity inherent with Champagne cuts through the fattiness of the chicken, giving it a delicious balance.

 Try these Champagnes:

 - Nicholas Feuillatte NV Brut is an affordable dry Champagne with creamy flavors and lovely acidity.

 - Piper Heidsieck NV Brut is a fruit-forward yet acidic Champagne that is quite affordable.

 - Veuve Cliquot Ponsardin NV Brut Yellow Label is a dry and lightly acidic Champagne with vanilla scents and toasty flavors.

 Whether choosing a Riesling from Germany or elsewhere in the world, this is a great wine to go with fried chicken.
 Riesling has a crisp acidity that works well with the fattiness of the chicken while its spicy aromas work with the herbs and spices in the chicken.
 Riesling comes in varying degrees of sweetness, all which work well with the chicken.
 Select a dry or off-dry Riesling, such as a German Riesling Kabinett or Spätlese.

 - Columbia Winery Cellarmaster's Riesling is a dry Riesling from Washington State.
 It has crisp acidity, tropical flavors, and a lovely minerality.
 Plus, it's under $10 a bottle.